 As much as I appreciate being a stay at home mom, sometimes the mundane tasks get to me.
 I’m learning that taking little breaks and unplugging from daily chores is so important for your physical and emotional health.
 We don’t have any other vacations planned in the near future, but the memories of this fun weekend will carry me over during cold gloomy days like today.

-My stay at home moms, how do you cope when all the laundry and dishes get too much?
-What are your emotional and creative outlets?
+My stay at home moms, how do you cope when all the mundane daily chores get too much?

 Hope you have a wonderful day!